-- 1. Include four additions to the list of exceptions as follows: - Stairwells and elevators located above the main roof deck. - Transformer vault rooms. - Fire control rooms and related command centers for life-safety purposes. - o Bicycle parking (secured). - 2.
+- 1. Include four additions to the list of exceptions as follows: - Stairwells and elevators located above the main roof deck. - Transformer vault rooms. - Fire control rooms and related command centers for life-safety purposes.

+- Bicycle parking (secured). - 2.
 Increase in the FAR for the Wolfsonian Arts District from 1.5 to 3.25. - 3.
-The third item is to authorize the Historic Preservation Board (HPB) to approve the reconstruction of original, interior floor plates, that were removed prior to June 4, 1997, as part of the restoration of a contributing building.
+Authorize of the Historic Preservation Board (HPB) to approve the reconstruction of original, interior floor plates, that were removed prior to June 4, 1997, as part of the restoration of a contributing building.